 #7: The MAIF agreement and the WHO code

 The WHO Code was designed to help prevent exploitation with formula marketing.

 Australia responded to the WHO Code with the Marketing in Australia of Infant Formula (MAIF) Agreement, which is a voluntary, self-regulatory code of conduct between manufacturers and importers of infant formula in Australia.

 The MAIF Agreement says that companies must not promote infant formula (for ages 0–6 months) or follow-on formula (for ages 6–12 months).
 Toddler formula (from 12 months on) is not part of these agreements.

-Hence, marketing of toddler milks has no restrictions and are aggressively marketed.
-Research shows that many parents don’t differentiate between infant and toddler formulas, but rather only recognise the brand — which is where the first point of this article comes into play.
-Formula companies make both infant and toddler formulas identical in order for you to recognise the tin, hence buy their formula for your baby (despite the advertising being for toddlers).
+Hence, the marketing of toddler milk has no restrictions and is aggressively marketed.
+Research shows that many parents don’t differentiate between infant and toddler formulas, but rather only recognize the brand — which is where the first point of this article comes into play.
+Formula companies make both infant and toddler formulas identical in order for you to recognize the tin, hence buy their formula for your baby (despite the advertising being for toddlers).

 Australia still has a way to go in its regulation of formula